Opening a gap in the dispersion of the collective excitations of a driven-dissipative condensate subject to an external coherent drive: The model

 While this expression provides an explicit form of the Bogoliubov dispersion, it depends on the stationary intensity $|E_{ss}|^2$ which must be obtained by solving (\ref{steady state equation}) numerically.

-In spite of the formal analogy between this equation and the standard Bogoliubov dispersion in \eqref{eq:Bogo_standard}, a lot of new physics is encoded in the different form of the coefficients.
-This accounts for the peculiarities of the non-equilibrium system, namely the presence of losses ($\gamma)$, of the incoherent pump ($P$), and the coherent injected field ($E_{inc}$).
+In spite of the formal analogy between this equation and the standard Bogoliubov dispersion in \eqref{eq:Bogo_standard}, a lot of new physics is encoded in the different form of the coefficients as a consequence of the driven-dissipative nature of the system.

 As a sanity check, one can verify that this form of the dispersion indeed recovers well-known cases available in the literature.
 On one hand, in the absence of incoherent pump $P=0$ the dispersion recovers the one of the coherently pumped fluid~\cite{Carusotto:PRL2004},